projectara/greybus-spec/source/introduction.rst

 the chipsets involved.

 The main functional chipsets on modules may communicate via a native
-|unipro| interface or via “bridges,” special-purpose ASICs which
+|unipro| interface or via "bridges," special-purpose ASICs which
 intermediate between these chipsets and the |unipro| network.
 In order to provide a transition path for chipsets without native UniPro interfaces, the Greybus Specification defines a variety of